 Is this only a Utrecht view of things?
 Let me at least bring you to a diary of someone from Utrecht who could in principle have had first hand knowledge.
 Aernout van Buchell (Buchelius) (1565-1641) from Utrecht has figured here a few times already.
 He was not only interested in history, but was also between 1619 and 1621 a member of the Amsterdam chamber of the Dutch East India Company as a delegate of the States of Utrecht.
 In 2011 Kees Smit made a transcription (PDF) of a manuscript by Van Buchell at the Nationaal Archief [1.11.01.01, Aanwinsten Eerste Afdeling, 256 (old 1882 A VI 8 2)].
 It contains some drawings, including a map showing Ambon and a drawing of Fort Amboyna (f.
 37v-38r).
 At f.
 102v he wrote in May 1624: “Het jacht, dat den 4. januarii 1624 was van de stat Nieu Batavia ofte Jacatra uuyt Java geseilt, is in mayo gearriveert, brengende tijdinge dat drie schepen, wel geladen, veertien dagen ofte drie weecken, als men verhoopten, soude volgen, ende noch drie schepen bijcans toegerust lagen op de custen van Cormandel.
 Verhaelden meede van eene conspiratio bij eenige Engelsche ende inwoonders op Amboyna, meinende het casteel aldaer te veroveren.
 Maer waren gemelt, eenige gevangen, sommige gejusticeert, oeck Engelse.
 Waerover men seyt, dat den coninc van Groot-Britanniën qualic soude tevreden wesen, van sijne oorblasers opgeritzt.
 Alsofte men de quaetdoenders niet en behoorden te straffen!
 Ende die mosten in Engelant geremitteert worden.”

 Van Buchell starts telling about the yacht arriving from Batavia on January 1624, and six more ships following within a number of weeks.
 From “Verhaelden” onwards he jotted down notes about the events at Ambon and his opinion, in my translation: “[They] told also about a conspiracy – note the Latin conspiratio, OV – of some Englishmen and inhabitants of Amboina who aimed at capturing the castle.
 But they were denounced, some captured, some judged, Englishmen too.
-As to this it was said the king of Great Britain would hardly be pleased, but – more likely – provoked by his advisors.
+As to this it was said the king of Great Britain would hardly be pleased, but – more likely – provoked by his advisors whispering in his ears.
 As if these wrongdoers did not need to be punished!
 Most of them are being pardoned in England”.
 Alas these are only notes about this affair, he does not mention it anymore.
 To me this one note is tantalizing for all the things Van Buchell does not mention, but it is in my view a superficial report showing his first impressions after hearing something about the fateful events at Ambon.
-He mentions Ambon sixty times in this diary.
+By the way, he mentions Ambon sixty times in this diary.

 Now you might want me to leave out Van Buchell, but in fact it helped me to notice the most obvious gap of the trial website.
 It is rather strange to bother about the full texts, complete transcriptions and translations of documents, and to accept at face value the statements about the differences in criminal procedure in Dutch law and the common law.
 Instead of translating Van Buchell writing about an analysis by Hugo Grotius would be most welcome.
 You can consult his correspondence online at the eLaborate platform of the Huygens Instituut.
 However, Grotius does mention the Amboyna case in his letters only casually.
 In 1609 Grotius published Mare Liberum, and in 1625 De iure belli ac pacis.
 His Inleidinge tot de Hollandsche rechts-geleerdheid appeared only in 1631, but this book deals only with private law.
 Clulow mentions Grotius and the Amboina case in his 2014 study.
 In an earlier contribution about Grotius I provided ample information about the first editions, online versions and translations of his works.
 Simon van Leeuwen’s classic handbook for Roman-Dutch law, Paratitla iuris novissimi dat is een kort begrip van het Rooms-Hollands reght (..) appeared only in 1651.